-When emergency heat is toggled, it turns the external pump off and only uses the heat’s interior system.
+When emergency heat is toggled, it sometimes turns the external pump off and only uses the heater’s interior system.

 So rather than taking in the cold air to warm and pump through the house, using the emergency heat turns the external pump off and only uses the interior air that is already much warmer than the outside air.

 This should only be used in an emergency and when the outside temperature is below freezing.
 This is done for two specific reasons:

 - To keep your exterior heat pump from being damaged from the freezing weather; and

 - To heat your home more efficiently when it is freezing outside

 Your emergency heat should only be used when necessary to avoid damage to your external heat pump.

 Although your heat pump will be pumping hot air through its lines, your coils can freeze with the condensation build-up and refrigerant.